tsnellgrove/dark_castle3/doc/to_do.md

 			- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
 	- TBD: refactor active_gs. scope / mach_scope
 			- Use list comprehension to eliminate for-loop? (link: https://medium.com/self-training-data-science-enthusiast/python-list-comprehensions-use-list-comprehension-to-replace-your-stupid-for-loop-and-if-else-9405acfa4404 )
+	- maybe call verb methods with a 'mode' variable that can be validate, exe_std, exe_silent, or exe_creature ??
+	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
+	- DECISION: writing perspective
+		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
+		- in theory, any creature could be used to play the game - and each might have its own description_dict
+		- this would be fun for a short session in a single room but is not practical for extended play
+		- realistically, nearly all descriptions will be from burt's perspective
+		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
+		- this should be enabled by mode = 'exe_creature'

 ##########################
 ### VERSION 3.74 START ###